If you're a B2B content marketer working in an industry experiencing an economic

 recession, you shouldn't neglect your lead-gen content efforts for them, because you'll

-you have other, more general lead-gen efforts going on, or lead-gen efforts for products
+However, if you have other, more general lead-gen efforts going on, or lead-gen efforts

-that were launched before the recession, those may be more expendable.
+for products that were launched before the downturn, those may be expendable.

 Pure